Orest Meleschuk

-Orest B. "The Big O" Meleschuk (born April 11, 1940) is a Canadian former curler of Ukrainian descent.
-He was one of Manitoba's best curlers during the 1960s and 1970s and has won a number of championships and major bonspiels.
-His greatest curling triumph came in 1972 when he won the Manitoba, Canadian and World Championships of curling.
+Orest Bohdan Meleschuk (April 11, 1940 – June 23, 2026), nicknamed The Big O, was a Canadian curler of Ukrainian descent.
+He was one of Manitoba's best curlers during the 1960s and 1970s and had won a number of championships and major bonspiels.
+His greatest curling triumph came in 1972 when he won the Manitoba, Canadian, and World Championships of curling.

-Meleschuk married Patrica Frances McSherry and they have two children, Sean and Karin.
+Biography

+Orest Bohdan Meleschuk was born in St. Boniface, Manitoba on April 11, 1940, the son of Max and Ksenia Meleschuk.
+He attended Norwood Collegiate and Technical Vocational High School.

-Meleschuk was involved in the first Battle of the Sexes curling match, in which he lost to Vera Pezer's team.
+He was involved in the first Battle of the Sexes curling match, in which he lost to Vera Pezer's team.

-Meleschuk currently lives in Selkirk, Manitoba.
+Meleschuk lived in Selkirk, Manitoba until his death.
+At the time of the 1972 Brier, he was employed as a civil technician.
+He married Patrica Frances McSherry, and they had two children.
+He was later married to Carol Laye.

+Meleschuk died on June 23, 2026, at the age of 86.